ethanwhitcher/ethanwhitcher/README.md

 👋 Hey, I'm Ethan!
 I'm currently in my 2nd year at Queen's University studying Computer Engineering.
 I enjoy solving real-world problems through software development and technology.
+I'll be interning at Zafin this summer as a Software Engineering Intern!

 💻 Feel free to reach out for project collaborations or hackathons!